 When components of an item of property or equipment have different useful lives, they are accounted for as separate items (major components) of property and equipment.
 Depreciation is determined separately for each category of asset and is charged so as to write off the cost or valuation of the assets (other than land and items under construction) to their residual value over their estimated useful lives, using the straight-line method.

-The estimated useful lives of property, plant and equipment and intangible fixed
+The estimated useful lives of property, plant and equipment and intangible fixed assets are as follows:

 Number of Years

-Buildinas 50
+Buildings 50

-Furniture and 1 to 5
+Furniture and equipment 1 to 5

-Office 1 to 5
+Office machines 1 to 5

 Computer equipment 5

 Vehicles 3

 Computer software 5

 Right to use of Land 99